developer-friendly/blog/docs/posts/0007-oidc-authentication.md

 ---
 date: 2024-04-14
-title: "What is OIDC Authentication?
-A Practical Guide"
 description: "OpenID Connect is the modern-day solution to an ever-lasting problem: to authenticate users when the identity provider and the service provider are different entities."
 draft: true
 categories: